TitanEmbeds/ansible-playbooks/README.md

 - [titan.yml](../blob/master/playbooks/titan.yml) will need to have the letsencrypt information changed to your preferred account information and domain
 - There are several default configuration files in `/roles/setup` that will need to be changed to meet your requirements, these are [alembic.example.ini](../blob/master/roles/setup/files/alembic.example.ini), [config.webapp.example.py](../blob/master/roles/setup/files/config.webapp.example.py) and [config.example.py](../blob/master/roles/setup/files/config.example.py)
+- [authorized_keys](../blob/master/roles/setup/files/authorized_keys.example), You'll need to add the public keys of whomever you want to have access to this user here before running the setup playbook, otherwise you can leave this blank and just use the root user.

 The roles should be fairly straightforward to tailor to your individual needs!